SiddharthDaryani/RAG-model-gemini/README.md

 Welcome to the **Gemini RAG** project!
 This system lets you ask questions based on the content of URLs using a Retrieval-Augmented Generation (RAG) pipeline powered by Google's Gemini model.
 It fetches, processes, and indexes web pages, then answers your natural language queries referencing only that context.

 ---
+## 💡 Use Case

+This **Gemini RAG Question Answering** model is highly versatile — it can be integrated with *any* external document or web page context, making it an excellent foundation for building **context-driven chatbots** or AI assistants.

+By feeding the system custom URLs or knowledge bases, you empower it to answer questions grounded strictly in your provided context, creating tailored and reliable conversational agents for:

+- Customer support automation
+- Internal knowledge management
+- Domain-specific Q&A bots
+- Educational tutoring systems
+- Product or service info assistants

+This flexibility enables building intelligent chatbots that always respond based on the latest, relevant information you supply — improving accuracy and trustworthiness in AI-powered conversations. 🤖✨

+---
 ## 📋 Features (Current)

 - Load and split URL contents for indexing